Associative idempotent nondecreasing functions are reducible: Preliminary results

 \section{Preliminary results}

 \begin{de}

-We say that $F:X^n\to X$ {\it is derived from} $G:X^2\to X$ if $F$ can be written of the form where $x\circ y=G(x,y)$.
-We note that this expression is well-defined if and only if $G$ is associative.
+We say that $F:X^n\to X$ {\it is derived from} $G:X^2\to X$ if $F$ can be written in the form where $x\circ y=G(x,y)$.
+We note that this expression is well-defined for $n \ge 3$ if and only if $G$ is associative.
 If such a $G$ exists, then we say that $F$ is {\it reducible}. \end{de}

 We note that if $n=2$ then the function $F$ is derived from itself.